Lost your AirPods case or earbuds? Here's how to replace them | CNN Underscored

 Replacement parts for other top wireless earbuds

 Not an AirPods user?
 We’ve found replacement parts for some of the most popular earbuds out there, including some of our picks for the best true wireless earbuds, though they’re unfortunately pretty few and far between.
-As such, we’ve also included a few case cover options for your existing charging cases, which add features like extra ruggedness and keychain clips that can help keep them from going missing.
-Having not gotten to try these options out, we’ve largely picked out some of the more popular and well-reviewed models on the web.
+We’ve also included a few case cover options for your existing charging cases, which add features like extra ruggedness and keychain clips that can help keep them from going missing.
+Since we haven’t tried these options out, we’ve largely picked out some of the more popular and well-reviewed models on the web.

 Replacement cases